stiglers-eponym/BeamerPresenter/README.md

 efficient and fast navigation, and different tools for highlighting and drawing in the presentation.

-Written in Qt, BeamerPresenter is cross-platform, but mainly tested on Arch Linux with X11 or wayland using presentations created by LaTeX beamer.
+Based on Qt, BeamerPresenter is cross-platform, but mainly tested on Arch Linux with X11 or wayland using presentations created by LaTeX beamer.
 In general Qt programs more stable in X11 than in wayland.